Frequently Asked Questions

 Q: Is there anything I should do before I come on a Velotech course?

-At Velotech, the majority of our trainers are to some extent practical mechanics as well.
+At Velotech, almost all of our trainers are to some extent practical mechanics as well.
 This differentiates us from many providers whose trainers are often purely trainers and are no longer in real day-to-day contact with all types of bicycle.

 In general, we try and cement the "how" to the "why", so that if you are faced with something that you have never seen before, you can relate it to something that you have seen on a bicycle and have an understanding of "where to start" ... of course that should be with the manufacturer's notes, but often these are not as clear as they might be, or have been translated from a second language, or both ... so a little "priming" is often useful.